 Rents are normally quoted on a calendar month basis (i.e. £550.00 PCM inc VAT).
 The tenant will have to provide one month's rent in advance upon signing the contract.
 Following the first month's rental payment, you will be required to pay your rent by standing order.

 However, some landlords have different arrangements therefore upon signing the contract a representative will inform you of the payment method.

 If you move into the property in the middle of the month this will be your rent due date.
 Should you or the landlord require the rent to be paid on the 1st of the month the rent will generally be calculated on a daily basis up until the end of the month and paid thereafter on the 1st of each month.

-A deposit is also required before taking occupation; this is usually one and a half months rent, however some landlords may ask for up to two months rent as a deposit.
+A deposit is also required before taking occupation; this is usually 5 weeks rent.
 If Hamilton Smith Lettings manages the property then we will hold the deposit in a bonded clients account; however if the property is ‘let only’ the landlord will hold the bond deposit separately in an approved scheme.

 Fees To Tenants